robert-at-pretension-io/Totally-Not-Skynet/readme.md

 * **Approval/Request Changes** - When a Pull Request is made, the QA will either approve the pull request or request changes.
 If the QA approves the pull request, the Lead Developer will review the Pull Request and either request changes or approve it.
 The Lead Developer is making sure the code conforms to both the ticket and the requirements of the project.

-# Conclusion
-The system described above is a system that uses a language model, specified user roles, and project goals provided as input to create/generate functioning software systems.
-The system is composed of roles, objects, and actions that are used to create, develop, and maintain the system.
-The roles have a defined "perogative" and "obligation" that they must follow.
-The roles, objects, and actions are linked together in order to create a functioning software system.

 # Communication Channels
 For this system to work, there must be clear lines of communication between the roles.
 The communication channels are as follows: